koldunovn/high_res_data_access/aqua-scripts/README.md

 ## `full_LRA` folder

 This folder contains the code to read data from a source and compute the monthly aggregation of the data, but it is based on the full LRA code.
 It is used to test the full LRA code with different sources and chunking.
 Only a skeleton of the code is provided, as it is not used in the benchmarks.
 A visualization notebook is left with some preliminary results.
 Can be removed in the future.

+## Reproduce the plots

+In the paper "AQUA v1: The Application for QUality Assessment for the Climate Change Adaptation Digital Twin" figure 5 and figure 6 show the results of the benchmarks.
+Figure 5 can be reproduced running the notebook `simple_reader/plots_4months.ipynb`, while figure 6 can be reproduced running the notebook `regrid/plot.ipynb`.